 Hypoglycemia: Hypoglycemia is more commonly known as low blood sugar or the “sugar blues.”
-The body’s main source of fuel is glucose, which is a form of sugar.
-Glucose is produced by the body through the consumption of carbohydrates, sugars, and starches.
+The body’s primary source of fuel is glucose, which is a form of sugar.
+The body produces glucose through the consumption of carbohydrates, sugars, and starches.
 Glucose is absorbed into the bloodstream during digestion.
 Glucose that is not needed is stored in the liver as glycogen.
-When the amount of sugar in the blood is insufficient to fuel the body’s activities, hypoglycemia occurs.
-While this condition has not been universally accepted as a cause of depression, even skeptics will agree that hypoglycemia can cause weakness, mental dullness, confusion, and fatigue All of these symptoms, when taken together, can exacerbate depression.
+Hypoglycemia occurs when the amount of sugar in the blood is insufficient to fuel the body’s activities.
+While this condition has not been universally accepted as a cause of depression, even skeptics will agree that hypoglycemia can cause weakness, mental dullness, confusion, and fatigue.
+All of these symptoms, when taken together, can exacerbate depression.

 Anemia: This condition is also known as iron-poor blood.
 Symptoms of anemia, similar to depression, include fatigue, weakness, and lethargy.
-It is difficult to experience mental alertness, optimism, or energy when your body is physically run down.
+It isn’t easy to experience mental alertness, optimism, or energy when your body is physically run down.

 Apnea: Sleep apnea is a condition where the air passages in the throat close off during sleep.
-It is more common in those who are overweight and older, as the muscles in the throat lose rigidity and become limp upon relaxation.
+It is more common in overweight and older, as the muscles in the throat lose rigidity and become limp upon relaxation.
 The resulting symptoms are fatigue, mental confusion, and lethargy—all associated with a state of depression.
-Though this is a serious condition, it can be treated successful through surgical and nonsurgical methods.
+Though this is a severe condition, it can be treated successfully through surgical and nonsurgical methods.

 Celiac Disease: This is a condition in which the immune system attacks the food protein gluten.
 In the process, the small intestine is damaged, making it difficult, if not impossible, for the body to absorb zinc, tryptophan, B vitamins, and other essential nutrients.
 The absence of these nutrients affects the body’s ability to produce serotonin, the deficiency known to be linked to depression.

-Diabetes: This is the body’s inability to regulate its own blood sugar.
-This constant up-and-down stress of elevated versus low blood sugar levels can compromise the body’s ability to regulate important nutrient absorption and hormonal levels, which provide protection from depressive mood swings.
+Diabetes: This is the body’s inability to regulate its blood sugar.
+This constant up-and-down stress of elevated versus low blood sugar levels can compromise the body’s ability to regulate significant nutrient absorption and hormonal levels, which protect from depressive mood swings.

 Seasonal Affective Disorder: This is also known as “the winter blues.”
 This depressive cycle is tied to the body’s pattern of melatonin secretion.
-Melatonin is a hormone that regulates the body’s biological clock and coordinates the sleep-wake cycle, including temperature control.
-Melatonin is produced in the dark and is in greatest production during winter months.
-However, due to winter’s shorter days, melatonin may be produced either earlier or later in the day, thus throwing the body’s cycle off track.
+Melatonin is a hormone that regulates the body’s biological clock and coordinates the sleep-wake process, including temperature control.
+Melatonin is produced in the dark and is in most excellent production during the winter months.
+However, due to winter’s shorter days, melatonin may be made either earlier or later in the day, thus throwing the body’s cycle off track.

 Heredity: Simply put, depression appears to run in families.
 While no definitive study pinpoints a depression gene, there is research that suggests a family link.